aptos/BackboneMongoFullCalendar/README.md

 Sample code for http://blog.shinetech.com/2011/08/05/building-a-shared-calendar-with-backbone-js-and-fullcalendar-a-step-by-step-tutorial

-Note that the data used in the demo is store as fixtures, not seed data.
-Thus you should use the following to load it:

-rake db:fixtures:load

 This sample has be modified to use Mongodb with mongoid:

   * Update Gemfile - note that newer versions of mongo gems didn't work for me